 So, that’s what I’d do if we had the flu in the house.
 Hope you feel much better soon, or that you and yours stay in the clear!

-Share with me: what are your favorite home remedies for flu?
+So what are your favorite go-to home remedies for flu?